 Michael has a Masters in Innovation and Service Management and a degree in Theology.
 Michael has interests in community participation, social justice, music and the arts.

-She previously worked for 18 years at the Upper Yarra Secondary College (UYSC) in special education support and as a Student Wellbeing Coordinator.
+She previously worked for 18 years at the Upper Yarra Secondary College (UYSC) in special education support and as a Student Wellbeing Counsellor.
 Prior to this Elizabeth worked in a number of local primary schools assisting students with special needs.
 She still enjoys a strong connection with our young people and is committed to advancing their learning and wellbeing.